sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 ## Listings

 The heart of the Sharetribe Web Template marketplace are listings.
-Listings represent what is offered on a Flex marketplace, whether it is a product, a job, a service, rental or something else.
+Listings represent what is offered on a Sharetribe marketplace, whether it is a product, a job, a service, rental or something else.

 A few configurations make it easy to set what your listings are about.
-By default, Biketribe registered users can create any number of listings.
+By default, registered users can create any number of listings.
 Listings are automatically published.
 Published listings are visible to registered and non-registered users.

 You can learn more about how listings work in Sharetribe [here](/concepts/listings-overview/).

 ### Listing thumbnails and images

-Default listing thumbnails in Sharetribe Web Template are square-shaped.
 The template code has an easy configuration to change the aspect ratio of the thumbnails.
 The Sharetribe Web Template has two main layouts for a listing page.
 One layout features a single cropped image on top of the